Tetrakern/fictioneer/INSTALLATION.md

 * [Patreon Developer Portal](https://docs.patreon.com/#oauth)
 * [Google Developer Portal](https://developers.google.com/identity/protocols/oauth2)

 The OAuth request redirect URI should be akin to `https://your-domain.com/oauth2`, the important part being the `/oauth2` endpoint.
 Note that the service providers can be picky, such as rejecting an URI that includes "www" if that is not actually part of your website’s address.
 Use the _exact_ string you see in your browser’s address bar.
+If the redirect returns 404, you usually need to flush your permalinks under **Settings > Permalinks** (just save).

 <br>